Cloud-based phone systems vs. on-premises systems

 • PBX integration

-• Trunk to trunk failover and call preservation
+• Trunk-to-trunk failover and call preservation

 • Bandwidth management